HadiHz88/LU-M1S1-Markdown-Summaries/README.md

 # LU M1S1 - Course Materials, Summaries & Resources

 Hi, this is [Hadi](https://www.hadihz.me).
-This repository is a comprehensive collection of **course materials**, summaries, notes, and external resources for Master Year 1, Semester 1 courses at Lebanese University.
+This repository is a comprehensive collection of **course materials**, summaries, notes, and external resources for Master Year 1, Semester 1 courses at Lebanese University, Hadath, academic year 2025/2026.
 Materials are organized and lightly adjusted when needed to keep a clean structure and make everything easy to pull and update via Git.

 ---